-Many college students, young adults and some not-so-young adults have moved back in with their parents due to things like school closures, job losses or even just the convenience of a backyard during the coronavirus pandemic.
-A Pew Research Center poll found that around 1-in-10 adults ages 18 to 29 said they moved because of the outbreak.
-What may have seemed like a temporary situation in March or April now feels more permanent — which doesn't make the situation any easier.
+Many college students, young adults and some not-so-young adults have moved back in with their parents due to things like school closures, job losses or even just the convenience of a backyard during the COVID-19 pandemic.
+A Pew Research Center poll from July 2020 found that around 1-in-10 adults ages 18 to 29 said they moved because of the outbreak.
+What may have seemed like a temporary situation last year now feels a lot more permanent — which doesn't make the situation any easier.

-Laura Murray, Ph.D., a senior scientist in the department of mental health at the Johns Hopkins Bloomberg School of Public Health, said that a number of stressful conditions right now, including the coronavirus pandemic and its current spikes, can lead to more tension.
+Laura Murray, Ph.D., a senior scientist in the department of mental health at the Johns Hopkins Bloomberg School of Public Health, said that a number of stressful conditions right now, including the coronavirus pandemic, can lead to more tension.
 Adding the stress of moving back home after being away at college or finding independence in early adulthood can exacerbate those issues.

 Irina Wen, Ph.D., a psychologist and clinical assistant professor in the department of psychiatry at NYU Langone Health, said that some tension between parents and children returning home is common, but may be increased by the stress of the pandemic and related uncertainty.